-Wall Street backs off European corporate lending to focus on America: sources
+Wall Street curtails corporate lending in Europe to put America first: sources

 “That’s where nationalism comes from.
 It leaves banks with tough choices to make as there is huge demand for liquidity across borders.”

-Reporting by Arno Schuetze in Frankfurt, Pamela Barbaglia, Abhinav Ramnarayan in London and Maya Nikolaeva in Paris; Additional reporting by Karin Strohecker; Editing by Pravin Char
+Reporting by Arno Schuetze in Frankfurt, Pamela Barbaglia, Abhinav Ramnarayan in London and Maya Nikolaeva in Paris; Additional reporting by Karin Strohecker; Editing by Pravin Char and Alexander Smith